bitly/dablooms/README.md

 ## Enter dablooms
-dablooms is one such implementation of a scaling, counting, bloom filter that takes additional metadata during additions and deletions in the form of a monotonically increasing integer to classify elements such as a timestamp.
-This is used during additions/removals to easily classify an element into the correct bloom filter (essentially a comparison against a range).
+dablooms is one such implementation of a scaling, counting, bloom filter that takes additional metadata during additions and deletions in the form of a (generally) monotonically  increasing integer to classify elements (possibly a timestamp).
+This is used during additions/removals to easily determine the correct bloom filter for an element (each filter is assigned a range).
+Checking an item against the bloom filter, which is assumed to be the dominant activity, does not use the id (it works like a normal scaling bloom filter).

-dablooms is designed to scale itself using these monotonically increasing identifiers and the given capacity.
-When a bloom filter is at capacity, dablooms will create a new bloom filter using the to-be-added elements identifier as the beginning identifier for the new bloom filter.
+dablooms is designed to scale itself using these identifiers and the given capacity.
+When a bloom filter is at capacity, dablooms will create a new bloom filter which starts at the next id after the greatest id of the previous bloom filter.
 Given the fact that the identifiers monotonically increase, new elements will be added to the newest bloom filter.
 Note, in theory and as implemented, nothing prevents one from adding an element to any "older" filter.
 You just run the increasing risk of the error probability growing beyond the bound as it becomes "overfilled".

 You can then remove any element from any bloom filter using the identifier to intelligently pick which bloom filter to remove from.
 Consequently, as you continue to remove elements from bloom filters that you are not continuing to add to, these bloom filters will become more accurate.

+The "id" of an element does not need to be known to check the bloom filter, but does need to be known when the element is removed (and the same as when it was added).
+This might be convenient if the item already has an appropriate id (almost always increasing for new items) associated with it.

+### Example use case
+There is a database with a collection of entries.
+There is a series of items, each of which you want to look up in the database; most will have no entry in the database, but some will.
+Perhaps it's a database of spam links.
+If you use dablooms in front of the database, you can avoid needing to check the database for almost all items which won't be found in it anyway, and save a lot of time and effort.
+It's also much easier to distribute the bloom filter than the entire database.
+But to make it work, you need to determine an "id" whenever you add to or remove from the bloom filter.
+You could store the timestamp when you add the item to the database as another column in the database, and give it to `scaling_bloom_add()` as well.
+When you remove the item, you look it up in the database first and pass the timestamp stored there to `scaling_bloom_remove()`.
+The timestamps for new items will be equal or greater, and definitely greater over time.
+Instead of timestamps, you could also use an auto-incrementing index.
+Checks against the bloom don't need to know the id and should be quick.
+If a check comes back negative, you can be sure the item isn't in the database, and skip that query completely.
+If a check comes back positive, you have to query the database, because there's a slight chance that the item isn't actually in there.